Savings account - Get a high savings rate

 Save with the interest-on-interest effect

 There are a number of factors that come into play, but read more in our article The interest-on-interest effect.
-Saving is never better than with that kind of snowball effect.
+Saving is never better than with that kind of snowball effect on money already invested!

 What is the savings rate if you save SEK 1 million?

-If you have a million euros and want to calculate how much interest you would get if the interest rate is 4% per year, you can use a simple formula to work this out.
+If you have a million euros and want to calculate how much interest you would receive if the interest rate is 4.3% per annum, you can use a simple formula to work this out.

 The formula for calculating the annual interest rate is thus: